Resources

 The following adjustments are special features that help keep your body in an ideal position while you work.
 Although they are not necessary for everyone, these adjustments can alleviate specific problems and help with the overall support of your body.

-Adjustable Arm Height: Individuals will want to keep their arms parallel to the ground and in a position where they are resting comfortably and naturally on the armrests.
+• Adjustable Arm Height—Individuals should keep their arms parallel to the ground and in a position where they are resting comfortably and naturally on the armrests.
 You want to avoid shrugging or straining your shoulders, a problem seen when armrests are too high, and you will want to ensure that your elbows are not stressed, which is a result felt when the armrests are too low.

-Adjustable Back Height: The back of your chair plays a very important role in supporting your spine throughout the work day.
-As the shape of the spine varies from one person to the next, ergonomic seating should include an adjustment for back height.
+• Adjustable Back Height—The back of your chair plays a very important role in supporting your spine throughout the workday.
+As the shape of the spine varies from one person to the next, ergonomic seating may include an adjustment for back height.
 This adjustment slides up and down—it should be adjusted so the chair’s lumbar curve fits into and supports the user’s lower back curve.

-Adjustable Lumbar Support: Typically, you can find this adjustment via a ratcheting column on the back of the chair.
+• Adjustable Lumbar Support—You can find this adjustment via a column on the back of the chair.
 This column can be moved up or down to suit the individual user.

 Tilt